 How to Convert Maximum Watts to Maximum Current

-When a breaker goes off, especially a main breaker, you want to figure out how much total current you are using.
+When a breaker goes off, especially the main breaker, you want to figure out how much total current you are using.
 A certain level of current is what sets off the breaker.

 The simple thing to do is look at everything you have plugged into a circuit of receptacles and add up the maximum current that circuit might be subjected to if everything is plugged in and operated at once.

-When you see an appliance with a label that only lists the wattage, you may need to figure out the actual maximum current it will draw.
+When you see an appliance with a label that only lists the wattage, you may want to figure out the actual maximum current it will draw.

 Use This Formula to Calculate Current